vfxwiki/matchGradeCat/checkpoint01/readme.md

   - quality rather than quantatiy of data is key
     - I needed to curate the data (images) far more carefully, as the scatter approch here leads to worse prediction in my tests.
 Less is more!
     - I needed to weigh the grade ground truths more consistent RGB exposure, and temperature pattens
   - the hardest thing for me was to find the balance between training data instance count / epocs / model size.
-Generally I used high data instances / low epocs / medium size
+Generally I used high data instances / low epocs / medium size.
   - getting the data cached was often slow - also there is a bug/feature that if an inference file is enabled to the same folder one is trainning caching takes x100 longer
   - i have yet to create a model on a larger dataset due to
-    - finding that resumeing training created a strong bias to the new train, and deceased prediction
+    - finding that resumeing training created a strong bias to the new train, and deceased prediction, as well as the prediction often decreacing whenever i increaced the time it took to train (i assume overfitting)
     - running out of time/work to do lengthy tests

 Thanks to the foundy for granting me 1 month trial nuke licence try this out